Yyyyaaaannnnoooo/SortingSound/README.md

 <li>...more to come</li>
 </ul>
 <h2>How it works</h2>
-For each sorting algorithm I created a class that takes an array of numbers as argument, with a show() and update() function.
+For each sorting algorithm I created a class that takes an array of numbers as argument, with a <code>show()</code> and <code>update()</code> function.
-The show() function displays the array as it is sorted by the algorithm.
+The <code>show()</code> function displays the array as it is sorted by the algorithm.
-The update() function executes step by step the algorithm.
+The <code>update()</code> function executes step by step the algorithm.
 The algorithm have benn broken down from being loops and recursion to step by step algorithm.
 <h2>References</h2>
 <h2>BUGS</h2>
 <ul>